We write a ton of blog posts for our websites.

 If you’re not sure what to write about, check out your competitor’s blog.
 This is one of the best ways to come up with long lists of topics in bunches.

-Don’t get me wrong, I’m not telling you to steal or plagiarize.
+Don’t get us wrong, we’re not telling you to steal or plagiarize.
 But there is nothing wrong with using their titles and concepts for idea generation.

 Look through their posts and start writing down topics you haven’t covered yet.